 Commercial finance companies can provide a wide array of business financing to businesses that don’t qualify for traditional bank loans.
 In fact, there are seven different forms of business financing, and the top commercial finance companies can each offer you one or more of these options.

-Here are the best commercial financing companies of 2020:
+Here are the best commercial financing companies:

-In this guide, we’ll break down all the details of these commercial financing companies so you can find the best fit for your business.
+In this guide, we’ll break down all the details of these commercial financing companies so you can find the best fit for your business

 Before we dive headfirst into the list of the different commercial financing companies on the market, let’s set down some context.